leonlinsx/minimal-mistakes/_posts/2019-05-31-improve-forecasts-communists.md

 > \[A fisherman\] warned the minister that if the whaling practices didn’t change, their grandchildren would live in a world with no whales at all.
 “Your grandchildren?”
 Ishkov scoffed.
 “Your grandchildren aren’t the ones who can remove me from my job.”

 Even in a communist system, people react to incentives (of course they do!) and will try to optimise for what they think is the best case outcome for themselves \[4\].
 As I've written before, understanding what and how people are motivated is key to understanding why systems end up with the outcomes they do.
-If you think this can't happen in today's world, think about how company executives are incentivised to run companies and what metrics they are measured by.
+If you think such an outcome can't happen in today's world, think about how company executives are incentivised to run companies and what metrics they are measured by.

 **Better mental habits by Jennifer Berger**